mhils/r8/README.md

 ## Deployment

-For production use, it is recommended to run r8 on a throwaway VM behind a TLS-terminating reverse proxy such as nginx.
+For production use, it is recommended to run r8 on a throwaway VM behind a TLS-terminating reverse proxy such as Caddy or nginx.
 A couple of auxiliary configuration examples are provided in the [./misc](./misc) folder:

- - `nginx.conf`: nginx configuration example for an HTTPS-only deployment.
+ - `Caddyfile`: Caddyfile configuration example for an HTTPS-only deployment.
  - `r8.service`: systemd service file example.